 An additional \$4 vehicle registration fee was authorized by the state legislature in 1990.
-These fees are administered through the AQMD with \$1.20 going to the AQMD for mobile source emissions reductions, \$1.60 subvened directly to cities and counties to support their air quality programs, and \$1.20 to the Mobile Source Reduction Review Committee.
-This outside panel established by state law makes the decisions on the actual projects to be funded from this portion of the revenue.
+These fees are administered through the AQMD with \$1.20 going to the AQMD for mobile source emissions reductions, \$1.60 subvened directly to cities and counties to support their air quality programs, and \$1.20 to the Mobile Source Reduction Review Committee (MSRC).
+The MSRC is an outside panel established by state law makes the decisions on the actual projects to be funded from that portion of the revenue.